DeveloperMarwan/fortunity-v01/README.md

 ```
 - reference the repository for additional options

-You will need the following contract addresses after deployment is done:
+You will need the following contract addresses after deployment is done in the 3rd terminal window:
 1. WETH mock aggregator
 2. WBTC mock aggregator
 3. BaseToken VMATIC mock aggregator